The best bait for catfish is chicken liver, nightcrawlers, powerbait, dip bait, cut bait, crawfish, and black salties.

-One of the main problems anglers run into with using PowerBait Catfish Chunks is that fish will often pull these soft dough balls off the hook if the bait is too soft.
+One of the main problems anglers run into with using PowerBait Catfish Chunks is that fish often pull these soft dough balls off the hook if the bait is too soft.
 Be sure to use your hands to tightly pack the bait onto the hook and you should have no problem catching plenty of catfish in the right conditions.

 4. Catfish Charlie Wildcat Pre-Made Dough Bait

-Some anglers prefer to use treble hooks with dough style baits like this, but it’s often not necessary.
+Some anglers prefer to use treble hooks with dough style baits like this, but it’s often unnecessary.
 If the bait is in good condition, you can run a hook through and sometimes use your fingers to press the dough down onto the hook more firmly to ensure that it doesn’t get pulled off the hook easily.

-This style of bait might come with a pinch, but crawfish are generally expected to be the staple of a catfish’s diet in both rivers and lakes.
-There are a wide variety of different species of crawfish living throughout North America, but catfish are not known to be picky in eating these small creatures.
+This style of bait might come with a pinch, but crawfish are generally expected to be the staple of a catfish’s diet in rivers and lakes.
+There are a wide variety of species of crawfish living throughout North America, but catfish are not known to be picky in eating these small creatures.